gulfiliz/gulfiliz.github.io/_posts/2025-09-09-martin-eden.md

 ## VI.
 The Illness of Individualism

-London intended Martin Eden as a critique of individualism — specifically, of the Nietzschean individualism that Martin absorbs from his reading and that structures his entire understanding of himself and his project.
+London intended Martin Eden as a critique of individualism, specifically, of the Nietzschean individualism that Martin absorbs from his reading and that structures his entire understanding of himself and his project.

-Martin's self-education is heroic — but it is also, London argues, pathological.
+Martin's self-education is heroic.
+But it is also, London argues, pathological.

-The hero who rises alone, by pure will and talent, owing nothing to anyone — this figure is seductive.
+The hero who rises alone, by pure will and talent, owing nothing to anyone: this figure is seductive.
 It is also, London insists, a lie.

 No one rises alone.